micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.

 ###### 17
-You shall bring from your dwellings two wave _loaves_ of two-tenths _of an ephah_.
-They shall be of fine flour; they shall be baked with leaven. _They are_ the firstfruits to the Lord.
+You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
+They shall be of fine flour; they shall be baked with leaven.
+They are the firstfruits to the Lord.

 ###### 18
 And you shall offer with the bread seven lambs of the first year, without blemish, one young bull, and two rams.
-They shall be _as_ a burnt offering to the Lord, with their grain offering and their drink offerings, an offering made by fire for a sweet aroma to the Lord.
+They shall be as a burnt offering to the Lord, with their grain offering and their drink offerings, an offering made by fire for a sweet aroma to the Lord.

 ###### 19
 Then you shall sacrifice one kid of the goats as a sin offering, and two male lambs of the first year as a sacrifice of a peace offering.

 ###### 20
-The priest shall wave them with the bread of the firstfruits _as_ a wave offering before the Lord, with the two lambs.
+The priest shall wave them with the bread of the firstfruits as a wave offering before the Lord, with the two lambs.
 They shall be holy to the Lord for the priest.

 ###### 21
-And you shall proclaim on the same day _that_ it is a holy convocation to you.
-You shall do no customary work _on it_. _It shall be_ a statute forever in all your dwellings throughout your generations.
+And you shall proclaim on the same day that it is a holy convocation to you.
+You shall do no customary work on it.
+It shall be a statute forever in all your dwellings throughout your generations.

 ###### 22
 'When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
-You shall leave them for the poor and for the stranger: I _am_ the Lord your God.' "
+You shall leave them for the poor and for the stranger: I am the Lord your God.' "

 ## The Feast of Trumpets